Pantalla#

 draw_line#

-draw_line draws a line using the current pen color.
+draw_line draws a line from the first screen coordinate to the second screen coordinate using the current pen width and pen color.

 Uso: